 5. Now, finally return the skillet of gravy to the burner over medium heat; season the gravy to taste, as desired, whisking until the gravy is simmering and nicely thickened.

 Printable Directions for Making Jan’s Sausage, Egg & Cheese Breakfast Casserole

 Jan's Sausage, Egg and Cheese Breakfast Casserole

-- 8 slices rye and pumpernickel bread (this is usually rye bread that has a pumpernickle swirl within each slice)
+- 8 slices rye and pumpernickel bread (this is usually rye bread that has a pumpernickle swirl within each slice) buttered on each side

 - 2 cups whipping cream

 - 2 1/2 cups shredded sharp cheddar cheese

 - 1 tsp. black pepper

 - 1 lb. sausage cooked and crumbled, fats drained

 - 1/2 lb. sausage cooked, crumbled, and keeping the fats in the skillet with the sausage